Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 - **Registers V2-V0:** reference voltage of the sensor (Vref) from 0.5 to 3.5 Volts by increments of 0.5 Volts, cumulative with O. V = 0b000 is a forbidden state.
 The probable reason is that VOUT can easily go negative if Vref = 0 Volts, which means bye bye your precious ADC (or MAC-GBD).

 Next registers are pushed only if TADD is set LOW when activating the LOAD pin, if not they overwrite registers at the corresping addresses.
 If these registers are set to 0b00000000, 0b00000000, the whole image is captured.
 TADD must be kept HIGH by default.
 The image is splitted in 16x16 tiles and you have to draw a rectangle into that.
-Analog image data are spit in reading order like a regular image.
+Analog image data are spit in reading order like a regular image, but with new dimensions.
 STRB pin repeats the CLOCK signal as long as data are available on pin VOUT but counting CLOCK cycles from READ rising front is enough to collect all pixels according to my own tests.

 **Address 001, TADD LOW (optional registers)** (These registers do not exist in the M64282FP sensor)
 - **Register ST7-ST4:** start address in y for random adressing mode in 4 bits (range 0-15).